1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-The Emergency Solutions Grant Program from the Nevada Housing Division provides federal funding to nonprofits and local units of government in Nevada to help individuals who are at risk of or currently experiencing homelessness quickly regain stability in permanent housing.
+Emergency Solutions Grant Program is sponsored by Nevada Housing Division.
+The Nevada Housing Division receives federal funds to award to non-profits and local units of government in Nevada.
+The program aims to provide services to individuals at-risk of homelessness or currently homeless, helping them quickly regain stability in permanent housing.

 Get alerted about grants like this